NAME

 DESCRIPTION

-EV::Pg is a non-blocking PostgreSQL client that integrates with the EV event loop.
-It drives the libpq async API (PQsendQuery, PQconsumeInput, PQgetResult) via ev_io watchers on the libpq socket, so the event loop never blocks on database I/O.
+EV::Pg is a non-blocking PostgreSQL client built on top of libpq and the EV event loop.
+It drives the libpq async API (PQsendQuery, PQconsumeInput, PQgetResult) through ev_io watchers on the libpq socket, so the event loop never blocks on database I/O.

 CALLBACKS